fiatconnect/specification/fiatconnect-api.md

 In addition to returning quote data, a successful response must also return information about which KYC schemas are acceptable/required in order to initiate a transfer with the given quote parameters.
 If KYC is required, the server MUST set `kyc.kycRequired` to `true` in the response body.
 Likewise, if no KYC is required, this value MUST be
 `false`.
-If `kyc.kycRequired` is `true`, the `kyc.kycSchemas` field MUST be present, and should contain a list of acceptable schemas that can be used to transfer KYC data to the server.
-This list MUST contain at least one entry.
+If `kyc.kycRequired` is `true`, the `kyc.kycSchemas` field MUST be present. `kyc.kycSchemas` is a list of objects.
+Each object corresponds to a single acceptable KYC schema.
+The `kycSchema` field within this object represents the type of KYC schema that can be used.
+The `allowedValues` object is an optional mapping from any number of keys in the selected
+KYC schema to values that are allowed for that key.
+For example, if a server wants to limit the selection for certain fields on the schema, `allowedValues` can contain lists of selectable values for those fields.
+On the client-side, this could be used to render a list of options, for example.

 Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat accout of a particular type.